 You can find the channel interferences by WiFi analyzer tools:

 Now that you know the interference and channel concepts, you can use a WiFi-Analyzer tool to find the proper channel for your router.
 Just check the interference status around your home/office and select a non-overlapped or least-overlapped channel for your router.

-Generally, all WiFi Analyzers tools have an option to offer you the best channel, based on the environment’s interference level : Read More : Best WiFi Analyzer Tools
+To find the best Wi-Fi channel for your router, you can use a Wi-Fi scanner tool that analyzes the wireless signals in your area and shows you which channels are the most crowded or overlapping.
+Some examples of Wi-Fi scanner tools are.
+They also have an option to offer you the best channel, based on the environment’s interference level : Read More : Best WiFi Analyzer Tools